-According to data released by BPS (Institute of Statistics of Indonesia), in 2012 Indonesia set record imports, with a value of 191,000 million USD, recording an increase of 8.2% compared to the previous year.
-The Institute also stated that import data, since 2007, has experienced a spectacular increase in 157%.
+According to data released by BPS (Statistical Institute of Indonesia), in 2012 Indonesia made record imports, with a value of 191,000 million USD, an increase of 8.2% compared to the previous year.
+The Institute also said that import data since 2007 has experienced a spectacular increase in 157%.

-This figure is expected to remain above the 9% in the coming years thanks to the growth of the middle class and its purchasing power, demonstrating the excellent health of the Asian country's economy.
+It is expected that this figure will remain above 9% in the next few years thanks to the growth of the middle class and its purchasing power, testifying to the excellent state of health of the Asian country's economy.

-The increase in record imports in Indonesia in 2012 is mainly due to three factors: firstly, the growth of productive sectors, which demand intermediate goods (approximately 73.1% more in 2012) for development; then, the increase in the purchase of foreign investment goods (+20%); finally, the propensity of the local population to buy more and more foreign consumer goods (around 7% more than last year).
+The record increase in imports in Indonesia in 2012 is mainly due to three factors: firstly, the growth of the productive sectors, which demand intermediate goods (about 73.1% more in 2012) for development; then, the increase in the purchase of foreign capital goods (+20%); finally, the propensity of the local population to buy more and more foreign consumer goods (about 7% more than last year).

-On the contrary, Indonesian exports recorded a decline of 6,64%, reaching the figure of 190,000 million USD: however, it is expected that exports will start to grow again in the coming years, although probably only from 2014.
+On the contrary, Indonesian exports recorded a decrease of 6.64%, reaching the figure of 190,000 million USD: however, exports are expected to grow again in the coming years, although probably only from 2014.

 Manlius Urbanus